Planning & Information

-Most countries in the world would require a whole lot of time to experience the culture, sights and things to do, but if you have limited number of days then nine days is good enough for Uzbekistan.
+Most countries in the world would require a whole lot of time to experience the culture, sights and things to do, but if you have limited number of days then eight days is good enough for Uzbekistan.
 Or at least good enough to see the major sights and cities.
 Although I traveled through the main cities only, if you’re planning to visit Aral Sea, then you’d need an additional two to three days because of the long distances and lack of infrastructure.

 Here are some thoughts:

 - Highways connecting towns and cities are not in good condition.
 While you may not need a 4×4, your rental car may experience frequent flat tires and/or breakages.
 Roads in the cities are very clean and well-maintained.

 - Public transportation in big cities are abundant and cheap.
 No specific public transportation is available in between cities.

 - Uzbek is the main language, but almost everyone speaks Russian.
 The country uses both, Latin and Cyrillic alphabets everywhere.
 English is not widely spoken and most locals, even in large cities, may speak basic English.

 - Food comes very cheap and delicious.
 Don’t expect to find vegetarian meals anywhere.